dsyer/presos/decks/microservice-security.md

-Simple but possibly flawed: the front end only needs access to user details to authenticate, but you need to give it permission to do anything to allow it access to the back ends.
+Simple but possibly flawed: the front end only needs access to user details to authenticate, but you need to give it permission to do other things to allow it access to the back ends.

-Better is to exchange (with full authentication) the incoming token for an outgoing one with different permissions (scope and client).
+Idea: exchange (with full authentication) the incoming token for an outgoing one with different permissions (client but not scope).
 Can use password grant (e.g. with the incoming token as a password).

 ## OAuth 1.0